lambdaclass/concrete/ROADMAP.md

    stdout.
 Prior art: Garnet's `diff-caps` (Island-Dev-Crew/garnet) — the three-value exit-code contract and narrow-scope discipline; see `research/compiler/pipeline-lessons-2026-07.md`.

+   The capability manifest is itself a stable, schema-versioned, deterministic artifact — not merely an internal input to `diff-caps`.
+It is defined and emitted HERE, at its owning stage (`CapabilityJudgment` + the determinism gate), because it is the atom every later evidence feature consumes: Phase 18 dependency capability budgets, package evidence summaries, supply-chain review, and signed release bundles all assemble from it.
+Defining the schema at the judgment that owns the fact — rather than retrofitting a manifest format in Phase 18 — is the "commit the fact once, at its owner" discipline applied across the phase boundary.

    Generalize to `diff-evidence` only when pulled (Phase 11/18, agent-review workload). `diff-caps` is the first instance of a family: the same